Dominik-h-hub/harbour-ferry/README.md

 above, please [create an issue](https://github.com/Dominik-h-hub/harbour-ferry/issues) and I will add it.

-Adding one is deliberately cheap: every provider is a single Python module in [qml/utilities/backends/](qml/utilities/backends/).
+Adding one new backend: every provider is a single Python module in [qml/utilities/backends/](qml/utilities/backends/).
 The account form, the wording of the remote browser ("libraries" vs. "folders") and the sync engine are all generated from that definition.